Easy Access agreementThings you need to know before you start sharing

 Source reference is compulsory!

-Both long and short copied fragments require a source reference in the reader.
-Using a reference style like APA is prefered but not mandatory here.
+Both long and short copied fragments require a source reference.
+Whenever you quote text or images on the LMS or in a (digital) reader, take care to clearly note the source.
+Using a reference style like APA is preferred but not mandatory here.
 For a book or e-book this means at least: Title, author and publisher.
 For a newspaper or magazine you must also mention the issue and volume number.
 If you're quoting an online source also note the URL.

 Reference your sources in presentations